tylerchilds/tylerchilds.github.io/_posts/2019-09-08-css-tricks.md

 of their children.
 Setting our Mixins using a wildcard selector gives all of the matching elements access to the mixins, so that we can use them anywhere.

-**A quick breakdown of the Custom Properties for our Baseline Grid**
+#### A quick breakdown of the Custom Properties for our Baseline Grid

 * `--rhythm` the foundation of our Baseline and can be used for spacing as needed
 * `--line-height` is set to our`--rhythm` by default, since `--sub-rhythm` is not set here
   * `--sub-rhythm` allows us to alter our `--line-height` and subsequently `--font-size`, while maintaining the overall Baseline Grid.
-* `--line-height-ratio` helps us have a nice spacing between our lines of text
+* `--line-height-ratio` helps us have a nice spacing between lines of text
 * `--font-size` is calculated by dividing our `--line-height` by our `--line-height-ratio`

 We also set our `.baseline` ruleset to use the `--font-size` and `--line-height` from our Baseline Grid.